Sentences and appeals

 For more serious sheriff court cases (on indictment) or cases heard at the High Court, there is no maximum fine level and any amount can be given.
 A maximum fine can also be set by law for a particular crime.
 This can be lower or higher than the maximum amount set for the court.

 Fines are based on how serious the crime is.
 Judges will also take into account how much the offender can pay.
-The offender can be told to pay the fine all at once, or in smaller amounts over time by installments.
+The offender can be told to pay the fine all at once, or in smaller amounts over time by instalments.
 This might be a certain amount every week or every month.
 Offenders who don’t keep up with payments can be taken back to court and another sentence can be given instead.
-This could be a Community Payback Order or prison (detention if under the age of 21).
+This could be a Community Payback Order or prison (detention if the person is under the age of 21).

 Imprisonment is the most severe sentence a judge can give.
 It can only be given if there is no other appropriate way of dealing with the person.
-See the law.

 Detention is when youths aged 16 to 21 are sent to a young offenders’ institution, rather than prison.
 These institutions are similar to prisons but the programmes in place are aimed at people up to the age of 23.